Geo-Python-2017/exercise-3-pszhuchkov/README.md

  1. Create four lists for geographical zones in Finland (i.e. NW, NW, SW, SE)

  2. Iterate over coordinates and determine to which geographical zone the station belongs
-   1. You should use a conditional statement to find out if the latitude coordinate of a station is either North or South of the center point of Finland (`26.3, 64.5`) **AND** if the longitude location is West or East from that center point.
-   2. You should insert the name of the station into the correct geographical zone list (step 1)
+    i.
+You should use a conditional statement to find out if the latitude coordinate of a station is either North or South of the center point of Finland (`26.3, 64.5`) **AND** if the longitude location is West or East from that center point. ii.
+You should insert the name of the station into the correct geographical zone list (step 1)

  3. Print out the names of stations at each geographical zone
  4. Calculate and print the share of stations at each zone (the total number of stations equals to 100 %)